RiverGlide/CukeSalad/README.md

       When  I attempt to switch on the calculator
       Then  I should get the answer '0'

-Let's take a second to understand this scenario:
+Let's take a moment to understand this scenario:

     Scenario: Let's Begin
       Given I am a <some role>
       When  I attempt to <do some task>
       Then  I should <ask some question> '<expected answer>'

-To get this working, you don't need to write any steps.
+To get this working, we don't need to write any steps.
-Just explain how to do the task using a class...
+Just explain how to do the _task_ using a class...

 ## Create Tasks

 Explaining how to do a _task_ is easy:
 Create a new file, `features/tasks/switch_on_the_calculator.rb`

     class SwitchOnTheCalculator
       include RSpec::Matchers

       def perform_as calculating_individual